 IRS Filing Requirements for Local Clubs

-In the United States, Civitan clubs, as tax exempt organizations, must annually file with the Internal Revenue Service to maintain nonprofit status as follows:
+In the United States, Civitan clubs, as tax-exempt organizations, must annually file with a Form 990 with the Internal Revenue Service.

 - Club’s with gross receipts between $50,000 and $200,000 are required to file Form 990-EZ.

 - Those with gross receipts greater than $200,000 must file a Form 990.